physiodatatoolbox/docs/docs/features.md

 {% include image.html
     img="user-guide/physioanalyzers/aoi-module-gui-1.png"
     title= "Area of Interest Hit Analyzer"
-    caption="The Area of Interest Hit GUI, showing the hit data per AoOI.
+    caption="The Area of Interest Hit GUI, showing the hit data per AOI.
 In the current file there were four AOIs." %}